How to Sell a Business – the Story Your Buyers Need to Hear

 - Target Audience

 Your products and services are more than likely geared toward a specific audience.
-Describe that group for your buyer.
+Describe that group for the buyer of your business.
 What needs do they have?
 Why do these people or businesses have these needs?
 What problem are you solving for them?

 This should correlate to your differentiators from your customer profile.
 The things that make your business different should be the very things your target audience needs or responds to the most.